jacobp100/cssta/docs/native.md

 `
 ```

-You’ll still want to run your code through `babel-plugin-cssta`, as we do a lot of optimisations.
+You’ll still want to run your code through the babel plugin, as we do a lot of optimisations.
 See [Production Builds](/production-builds#-native) for how to do this.

 ## 📝 CSS Support